-While the girls were away at school at Stubenville, where they spent three years in school, little Eleanor Stephens (named for a teacher the girls were very fond of in their school, used to write about so much) was born February 25, 1854.
-She seemed to be a healthy baby but there was an Indian woman brought her baby there and it ran around but we did not know of its having the whooping cough until after she left when the baby took it and died July 22, 1854.
+While the girls were away at School at Stubenville, where they spent three years in school, little Eleanor Stephens (named for a teacher the girls were very fond of in their school, used to write about so much) was borned February 25, 1854.
+She seemed to be a healthy baby but there was an Indian woman brought her baby there and it ran around but we did not know of its having the hooping cough until after she left when the baby took it and died July 22, 1854.

 In the first part of May, 1855, we started for the East to have some attention to my eyes.
-I rem moer the time for here when we left they were just giving the corn its first plowing when we arrived at New Jersey they were plowing for it.
-Hev.
-Leyton Wilson had been appointed Secretary, he taking the indian and Mr. Lowris the foreign.
+I remember the time for here when we left they were just giving the corn its first plowing when we arrived at New Jersey they were plowing for it.
+Rev. Leyton Wilson had been appointed Secretary, he was talking the Indian and Mr. Lowrie the foreign.

-About this time Miss Thompson and Miss and another teacher whose name i forget came out as teachers.
-Miss Thompson went to Spencer Academy and the other two went to Wauponocka.
-Whilst they were at Wauponocka, talking about our intended visit on East they said they would take Mayme and Cornelia and keep them for us whilst we were on east visiting.
+About this time Miss Thompson and Miss and another teacher whose name I forget came out as teachers.
+Miss Thompson went to Spencer

+Academy and the other two went to Wauponocka.
+Whilst they were at Wauponocka, talking about their intended visit East eney said they would take Mayme and Cornelia and keep them for us whilst we were on East visiting.
 Mr. Lilley took them over to them on horse-back.

 Then we started in the first of May and went in our own conveyance to North Fork Town, expecting to get to Ft.
 Smith by boarding a boat there.
 When we got there we heard that the river was so low that no boats came up there, so we would have to go by stage.
-There happened to be a man there that had brought in a load from Benson-ville and as he was on our road he offered to take us there.
-Mr. Lilley wanted to buy a wagon so he said he would take us there free of cost if Mr. Lilley would buy his wagon and let us stay over till Monday and then he was to take us to the stage and take the wagon back to the store, which he did.
+There happened to be a man there that had brought in a load from Bensonville and as he was on our road he offered to take us there.
+Mr. Lilley wanted to buy a wagon so he said he would take us there free of cost if Mr. Lilley would buy his wagon and let us stay over till Monday and then he was to take us to the stage and take the wagon back to the Store, which he did.
 We had a real pleasant time there at his house, they were Presbyterians from Tennessee, new settlers and Mr. Lilley preached for them on Sabbath.

-Rev. Mr. Jones, A Baptist Minister of the Cherokee Nation and a Methodist Minister I forget his name.
-They travelled ith us all the way from that place to St. Louis.
-Mr. Jones was a very polite gentlemently old man and when we got to Springfied, Mr. Lilley jumped out and saw to the baggage as was his custom and Mr. Jones was very particular to see to my getting out, so while he was attending to me his baggage was put in my room as the lady thought he must be my husband.
+Monday morning we got on the stage.
+We had as fellow travelers Rev. Mr. Jones, A Baptist Minister of the Cherokee Nation and a Methodist Minister I gorget his name.
+They traveled with us all the way from that place to St. Louis.
+Mr. Jones was very polite gentlemently old man and when we got to Springfield, Mr. Lilley jumped out and saw to the baggage as was his custom and Mr. Jones was very particular to see to my getting out, so while he was attending to me his baggage was put in my room as the lady thought he must be my husband.
 We plagued Mr. Lilley a good deal about it.
-He was a pleasant old gentleman, I liked him very much, he was old enough to have been my father two or three times almost my Grand-father I guess.
+He was a pleasant old gentleman, I like him very much, he was old enough to have been my father two or three times almost my Grandfather I guess.